flodorner/Augmented_Constrained_RL/README.md

 ## Installation

-This code depends on [mujoco_py](https://github.com/openai/mujoco-py), [safety_gym](https://github.com/openai/safety-gym) and [spinningup](https://github.com/openai/spinningup).
+This code depends on [mujoco-py](https://github.com/openai/mujoco-py), [safety-gym](https://github.com/openai/safety-gym) and [spinningup](https://github.com/openai/spinningup) by OpenAI.
 This sections runs you through a quick installation of the required python packages.

 #### Installing MuJoCo